-This post is part of a 4-part series highlighting how teachers can put the IB Learner Profile into practice and expand their students’ consciousness.
+This post is part of a 4-part series highlighting how teachers can put the IB Learner Profile into practice and expand their learners’ consciousness.

-As an IB teacher, you already know the unique challenges of teaching the pillars of the International Baccalaureate Learner Profile in your students.
+As an IB teacher, you already know the unique challenges of teaching the pillars of the International Baccalaureate Learner Profile to your learners.
 Educating a new generation of citizens of the world means rethinking the process of value, attitude, and behavioral acquisition (Wells, 2011), and this is no small feat.
 With this in mind, how can you “develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world?”
-In other words, how can you, as a teacher, cultivate more conscious students?
+In other words, how can you, as a teacher, cultivate more conscious learners?

 In the first installment of our series, we will discuss how inquiry supports consciousness.

-We believe that consciousness starts with a question.
-This question can be as simple as “Why is the sky blue?” or as advanced as “What are electromagnetic waves?”.
+Consciousness starts with a question.
 Questions spark discussion, but more than this, they are the root of all progress in this world.
 No great discovery has come without some curiosity.
-Successful scientists, for example, know from the earliest stages of their studies that phrasing the right question sets the entire course of research, the hypotheses, and the expected outcomes of a research project.
+Successful scientists, for example, know from the earliest stages of their studies that phrasing the right question sets the entire course of the research, the hypotheses, and the expected outcomes of a research project.

 This sentiment holds true across disciplines and careers.

-In fact, “inquirers” top the list of qualities to develop in the IB learner profile, preparing students for school and for a lifelong journey toward knowledge by becoming the kind of individuals who aren’t afraid to ask.
-Questioning inspires students to take ownership in their learning journeys, and empowers them to be proactive, rather than reactive learners.
+In fact, “inquirers” top the list of qualities to develop in the IB learner profile, preparing learners for school and for a lifelong journey toward knowledge by becoming the kind of individuals who aren’t afraid to ask.
+Questioning inspires learners to take ownership of their learning journeys and empowers them to be proactive, rather than reactive learners.